cronian-tech/saturn-observatory/README.md

+**On June 1st, 2024, the Saturn node provider program was concluded.**

 # 🔭 Saturn Observatory

 The goal of this project is to increase the transparency of 🪐 [Filecoin Saturn](https://saturn.tech) network – the fastest growing, community-run distributed content delivery network (CDN) for Web3.